stojanov-igor/Inspiring-Github/README.md

 # Inspiring GitHub Repositories

-GitHub repositories that can serve as sources of inspiration across various fields such as programming, machine learning, data science, web development, and more.
+Sources of inspiration across various fields such as programming, machine learning, data science, web development, and more.

 # Inspiring GitHub Repositories